Esfands/Overlays/README.md

 1. Clone the repository.
 1. Run `npm i` in the root directory.
 This will install packages for the app as well as the development server.

-### Commands
+### Workflow

-- `npm start` starts the app for development.
+1. Run `npm start` to start the app for live development.
-- `npm run server:start` starts the server so you can receive test data from Twitch.
+1. Run `npm run server:start` to start the server so you can receive test data from Twitch.
+1. Open/refresh the browser page so the client connects to the server.
-- `npm run server:trigger [event type]` requests test data for a specific event and sends it to the app in real time.
+1. Run `npm run server:trigger [event type]` to request test data for a specific event and send it to the app in real time.
     - prediction-begin
     - prediction-progress
     - prediction-lock
     - prediction-end
     - poll-begin
     - poll-lock
     - poll-end

 ### Notes